MILVLG/mmnas/docs/dataset_setup.md

 ## VQA Setup

-The image features are extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a dynamic number (from 10 to 100) of 2048-D features.
+The image features are extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a dynamic number (k=[10,100]) of 2048-D features.
 We store the features for each image in a `.npz` file.
 You can prepare the visual features by yourself or download the extracted features from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EsfBlbmK1QZFhCOFpr4c5HUBzUV0aH2h1McnPG1jWAxytQ?e=2BZl8O) or [BaiduYun](https://pan.baidu.com/s/1C7jIWgM3hFPv-YXJexItgw#list/path=%2F).
 The downloaded files contains three files: **train2014.tar.gz, val2014.tar.gz, and test2015.tar.gz**, corresponding to the features of the train/val/test images for *VQA-v2*, respectively.
 Run the following commands to unzip the features:
 <!--
 ```angular2html
 |-- data